-Item 5: In-house personnel initially handle all non-criminal and criminal incidents reported.
+Security personnel initially handle all non-criminal and criminal incidents reported.
 It is left to the discretion of the investigating officer, in conjunction with the officer's supervisor, as to the seriousness of the offense and as to whether or not state or local officials should become involved.
 All investigations are to be conducted as thoroughly as possible and brought to a close as time and circumstances allow.